BiBiServ/bibigrid/docs/README.md

 Check `qconf -sconf global` on master to proof the configuration.

 ## Including Ansible (Galaxy) Roles
-You can include ansible roles from your own machine (compressed as .tar.gz files) automatically into your cluster setup by defining following configuration settings:
+You can include ansible roles from your local machine (compressed as .tar.gz files) automatically into your cluster setup by defining following configuration settings:

 ```
 ansibleRoles: